12 Most Aggressive Cat Breeds

 1. Are aggressive cat breeds dangerous?

-2. Can aggressive cat breeds become friendly?
+2. Can aggressive cat breeds learn to be friendly?